Learner Recruitment & Employer Support:

 Promote ownership of care programs by fully involving service users and their families in developing/agreeing and evaluating care programs within the home

-The successful Clinical Lead will receive an excellent salary of £23.00 per hour and the annual salary of £47,840 per annum.
-This exciting position is a permanent full time role for 40 hours a week working from 9am-5pm.
+The successful Clinical Lead will receive an excellent salary of £23.00 per hour.
+This exciting position is a permanent full time role working on a mix of shifts.
 In return for your hard work and commitment you will receive the following generous benefits:

 Comprehensive induction and training programme